davidghobson1/llm-story-morals/README.md

 This repository is the official implementation of [Story Morals: Surfacing value-driven narrative schemas using large language models](https://arxiv.org/abs/2030.12345).

-This contains the data, codebooks, and prompts used for the project.
-Code will be added shortly.
+This contains the data, codebooks, and prompts used for the project, as well as the code to reproduce the clustering results and recreate Tables 4 and 10 in the paper.
+Additional code to reproduce the other tables will be added shortly.

 ## Clustering